 Tegan Bennett Daylight

-Tegan Bennett Daylight is a writer, teacher and critic who has published three novels, as well as several books for children and teenagers.
+Tegan Bennett Daylight is a writer, teacher and critic whose books include novels, short stories, essays on writing and reading, as well as fiction for children and young adults.
 Her collection of short stories, Six Bedrooms, was shortlisted for the ALS Gold Medal, the Steele Rudd Award and the 2016 Stella Prize.
 Her book of essays, The Details, was shortlisted for the Prime Minister’s Award for Non-Fiction.

 Previous